 Figure 5.
-Comparison of diaphragm excursion and diaphragm thickening
+(Pre-treatment) Comparison of diaphragm excursion and diaphragm thickening

 fraction among breathing types.
 (A) Changes of diaphragm excursion at quiet breathing.
 (B)Changes of diaphragm excursion at abdominal deep breathing.
 (C) Changes of diaphragm thickness (a: changes of diaphragm thickness at quiet breathing; b: changes of diaphragm thickness at abdominal deep breathing.)

-DEP can significantly increase DE and DTF compared with calm breathing.
+DEP can significantly increase DE and DTF compared with quiet breathing.

+DEP, deep diaphragmatic breathing training; DE, diaphragmatic excursion; DTF, diaphragm thickening fraction

 Figure 6.
-Comparison of diaphragm EMG activity among breathing types.
+(Pre-treatment) Comparison of diaphragm EMG activity among breathing types.

-Diaphragm sEMG activity has a better performance during abdominal than quiet breathing.
+Diaphragm sEMG activity was higher during abdominal than quiet breathing.

+sEMG: surface electromyogram activity

-After eight weeks of treatment, the DTF of the intervention group at 169.50 (22.47) was significantly higher than that of the control group during DEP at 150.55 (25.54) (t = 2.558, P =0.014).
-The measurement of DE showed that there was no statistically significant difference in diaphragm mobility between the two groups of both quiet breathing and DEP (P > 0.05) as well as the sEMG of the diaphragm muscle (P > 0.05).
-(Table 5.)
+After eight weeks of treatment, the sEMGdi of the intervention group was significantly higher than that of the control group during DEP (t =6.288, P ＜0.001) and quiet breathing (t =8.136, P ＜0.001).
+The DTF of the intervention group at 169.50 (22.47) was significantly higher than that of the control group during DEP at 150.55 (25.54) (t = 2.558, P =0.014).
+The measurement of DE showed that there was no statistically significant difference in diaphragm mobility between the two groups of both quiet breathing and DEP (P > 0.05).
+(Table 4.)